 The most important thing to understand is that we inevitably chain ourselves to the ever-spinning samsaric wheel simply through our ignorance of the universal law of nature and how it works.
 Both Advaita Vedanta and the Buddha teach us that we can get off this wheel forever.
 Like really forever where we don’t ever need to come back again because guess what?
 Some karma requires a non-human body to resolve and worse yet, there is absolutely no guarantee you will come back as a human in your next incarnation.
 So don’t you think it’s imperative to begin the work now?

 We start with this very important premise: we are not our bodies, not our minds and not our feelings.
 Yet we often over-identify with these three through our faulty thinking and perception.
 We allow our less than glowing mind scripts to run our lives.
 Also, we live in a world that entices us to live by our senses.
 Think of all the shopping malls and yet more shopping malls that spring up like mushrooms everywhere.
 The eating, shopping and looking good.
 It boils down to a life lived very much by the externals.
 A life that can become very superficial indeed if you don’t wake up and take a good look at what’s really happening inside.

 Start with awareness

 The moment we change the inside is when we start the ball rolling.
 Let us start with cultivating awareness and paying attention to what we create and set in motion by our thoughts, actions and speech.
 Use a journal to help you keep track.
 Over time you will see a pattern emerge.
 Look hard at it.
 Be honest.
 Is it something you want to do more or less of?
 Meditation is another super important thing to add to your routine.
 You can’t know who you are and how you function if you don’t shut off the noisy world, quieten down, and get to know yourself.

-So… we are not our bodies; we are not our minds; we are not our feelings.
-We are our Heart.
+We are not our bodies, we are not our minds, we are not our feelings.
+We are our Heart where it matters most.

 ~ ॐ ~